LiaScript/docs/README.md

 ````

     --{{1}}--
-As you can see, by using parentheses different rounded shapes can be generated too.
+As you can see, by using parentheses, different rounded shapes can be generated too.

       {{1}}
 ``` ascii